Coach-UX/coach-styleguide/README.md

         background-color: #;
       }
       ```
-      > Note that "#category-slug" needs to be replaced with the specific slug of the new category.
+      > **NOTE**: "#category-slug" needs to be replaced with the specific slug of the new category.
 This can be found in Posts>Categories

 ## Posts
 Posts are used to organize a category into several different pages.
 These are listed in their parent category's sidebar menu.